EricNRodriguez/recoil/packages/dom-jsx/README.md

 #### Core Differences to `dom-dsl`:
 1. events specified as attributes will not be delegated by default.
 To delegate, you need to call addEventHandler on the returned dom node.
+2. custom components should begin with an upper case.
+This is required by the babel jsx transpiler being used.

 # Standard Todo Example